TheStarport/KnowledgeBase/docs/thorn-editing/thorn-objects.md

 ### MONITOR

 Cutscene render target.
 Every cutscene must have only one monitor object.
-Monitor spatial properties are irrelevant, it is a meta object (doesn’t exist in the scene) and is referred only when switching between cameras.
+Monitor spatial properties are irrelevant, as it is a meta object that doesn’t exist in the scene and is referred only when switching between cameras.

 ```lua
     {